VAME step-by-step

 )

 This command will create a project folder in the defined working directory with the project name you defined.
 In this folder you can find a config file called config.yaml which holds the main parameters for the VAME workflow.
-The videos and pose estimation files will be linked or copied to the project folder.

-2. Preprocess the data
+Step 2: Preprocess the raw pose estimation data

-2.1 Clean low confidence data points
+Cleaning low confidence data points

 Pose estimation data points with confidence below the threshold will be cleared and interpolated.